awesomeeng/awesome-server/README.md

 ## Controllers

 A controller is a special type of routing that allows you to keep logical API behaviour together in a unified class.
-Controllers respond to any HTTP method for a given path; so you can write a GET handler and a POST handler together in a single class focus around a given endpoint route.
-Controllers are roughly based on Grails and other frameworks, but with a little more JS magic.
+Controllers respond to any HTTP method for a given path; so you can write a GET handler and a POST handler together in a single class focused around a given endpoint route.
+Controllers are roughly based on Rail/Grails and other frameworks, but with a little more JS magic.

 A controller is always a Class (or instance of) that extends from `AwesomeServer.AbstractContoller`.
 AbstractController provides the handling of the incoming request and executing the appropriate method for the request based on the *HTTP method*.